 - Contract Type

 - Exchange Code

 - Lot Size / Lot Multiplier / Trading Unit

 - Trading Currency

 - Exercise Style

 - Settlement Method

-- Optiq[®] Segment
+- Optiq® Segment

-2.1.3 Lot Multiplier
+2.1.4 Lot Multiplier

-Field available in standing data file and MDG to define the contract multiplier (including decimals, where needed) and used to calculate the contract size and other contract-based metrics (e.g. Delta and / or Volume Protection in MMP).
+Field available in standing data file and MDG to define the contract multiplier (including decimals, where needed) and used to calculate the contract size and other contract-based metrics (e.g. Delta and /or Volume Protection in MMP).
+For power derivatives the lot multiplier will be the number of Megawatt hours within each series of the contract as defined in the contract specification.

-2.1.4 Corporate Action Counter
+2.1.5 Corporate Action Counter

-Numeric field (e.g. 0, 1, 2, etc.) available in the standing data file to identify the number of corporate action adjustments each instrument has been subjected to during its lifetime1.
+Numeric field (e.g. 0, 1, 2, etc.) available in the standing data file to identify the number of corporate action adjustments each instrument has been subjected to during its lifetime.
 For a detailed description of referential data files and messages, clients should refer to the Optiq File - Interface Specifications and Optiq MDG Messages - Interface Specifications documents.

-1 Clients should note that this field will be initialised at zero (0) for Euronext Legacy contracts, irrespective of past corporate action adjustments.
+&lt;sup>1 Clients should note that this field will be initialised at zero (0) for Euronext Legacy contracts, irrespective of past corporate action adjustments.